purpleidea/mgmt/docs/resource-guide.md

 rule is that if an external force changes the state of the resource while it is being remedied, it is possible to return from this function even though the resource isn't now converged.
-This is not a bug, as the resources `Watch` facility will detect the change, ultimately resulting in a subsequent call to `CheckApply`.
+This is not a bug, as the resources `Watch` facility will detect the new change, ultimately resulting in a subsequent call to `CheckApply`.

 #### Example